Akuli/jou/README.md

 <details> <summary>Linux</summary>

-1. Install Git, LLVM 11 or 13, clang 11 or 13 (same version as LLVM) and `make`.
-    Like this, for example, assuming you have `apt`:
+1. Install the dependencies:
     ```
     $ sudo apt install git llvm-13-dev clang-13 make
     ```
+    Let me know if you use a distro that doesn't have `apt`, and you need help with this step.
 2. Download and compile Jou.
     ```
     $ git clone https://github.com/Akuli/jou